What to Do When Your Doctor Is Not Your Weight Loss Ally

 If your doctor is not able to provide an effective obesity management strategy for you, it's not because there aren't any treatment options available.
 Your doctor, for whatever reason, may not be making use of those available treatments.

-If you are in this situation and wondering about your options, sometimes it can be as easy as asking your doctor about them.
-But other times, it is more complicated to get the treatment you need.
+If you find yourself in this situation and are wondering about your options, it can sometimes be as easy as asking your doctor about them.
+However, at other times, it is more complicated to obtain the treatment you need.

-There are medical treatments available for obesity management.
+There are various medical treatments available for obesity management.
 But they are all fairly new, and many doctors are unfamiliar with them.
-The good news is, this is slowly improving as continuing education of doctors helps them adopt these new treatments.
+The good news is that this is slowly improving as doctors continue their education, helping them adopt these new treatments.
 And if your current doctor is not responsive when you try to get help with your obesity, there is something you can do about it.

-First, look for an American Board of Obesity Medicine certified doctor.
+First, look for a doctor certified by the American Board of Obesity Medicine.
 Because so few doctors are trained to manage obesity, this new board certification was created.
-There are now just over 8,000 doctors in the United States that have this board certification.
+There are just over 8,000 doctors in the United States who hold this board certification.

 Of course, you may not want to switch doctors.
-Or maybe there is no American Board of Obesity Medicine certified doctor in your area or within your insurance coverage network.
+Or perhaps there is no American Board of Obesity Medicine-certified doctor in your area or within your insurance coverage network.
 In this case, some self-advocacy may be required.

-I think it’s important to realize that there is no substitute for self-advocacy in the current medical environment.
+It's essential to recognize that self-advocacy is a vital component in the current medical landscape.
 With so few doctors who are well-versed in obesity management, some persistence from you may be required.
 And the more you can learn about the treatment options out there, the more you can ask for those treatments from your doctor.
 Some doctors might be open to your suggestions.

-Sometimes, it’s helpful to bring in an "expert opinion" to share with your doctor and get the conversation going.
+Sometimes, it's helpful to bring in an "expert opinion" to share with your doctor and get the conversation going.
 One terrific resource for this approach is the Obesity Action Coalition.
-They have compiled a lot of resources that can help you start a conversation with your doctor.
-This pamphlet, for example, can be printed and can be a helpful starting point for a conversation.
+They have compiled a wealth of resources to help you initiate a conversation with your doctor.
+This pamphlet, for example, can be printed and serves as a helpful starting point for discussion.

 One of the most difficult things about self-advocacy for obesity treatment is self-doubt.
 If your doctor is telling you that you "just need to eat less" and that you shouldn't need any help with obesity management, that can be hard to stand up to.